A Multiscale Pyramid Transform for Graph Signals: Graph Downsampling

 \subsection{Vertex Selection Using the Largest Eigenvector of the Graph Laplacian}

 The method we suggest to use for graph downsampling is to select the vertices to keep based on the polarity of the components of the largest eigenvector; namely, let

 We refer to this method as the largest eigenvector vertex selection method.
 A few remarks are in order regarding this choice of downsampling operator.
 First, the polarity of the largest eigenvector splits the graph into two components.
 In this paper, we choose to keep the vertices in $\V_+$, and eliminate the vertices in $\V_-:=\left\{i \in \V: {{u}}_{\max}(i) < 0 \right\}$, but we could just as easily do the reverse, or keep the vertices in $\V_{big}:=\argmax_{\V_1 \in \left\{\V_+,\V_-\right\}}\card{\V_1}$, for example.
 Second, for some graphs such as the complete graph, $\lambda_{\max}$ is a repeated eigenvalue, so the polarity of ${\mathbf{u}}_{\max}$ is not uniquely defined.
+In this case, we arbitrarily choose an eigenvector from the eigenspace.
 Third, we could just as easily base the vertex selection on the polarity of the normalized graph Laplacian eigenvector, $\tilde{\mathbf{u}}_{\max}$ associated with the largest eigenvalue, $\tilde{\lambda}_{\max}$.
 In some cases, such as the bipartite graphs discussed next, doing so yields exactly the same selection of vertices as downsampling based on the largest non-normalized graph Laplacian eigenvector; however, this is not true in general.

 In the following sections, we motivate the use of the largest eigenvector of the graph Laplacian from two different perspectives - first from a more intuitive view as a generalization of downsampling techniques for special types of graphs, and then from a more theoretical point of view by connecting the vertex selection problem to graph coloring, spectral clustering, and nodal domain theory.